 Step 2Design, Cost & Schedule Estimating

 Farrell serves our customers with design and estimating services that bring value to their projects.
-With over 25 years of experience, Farrell has knowledge of the soil conditions and building code requirements to design the best and most reliable solution.
-Get a bid now >
+With over 25 years of experience, Farrell has knowledge of the soil conditions and building code requirements to design the best and most reliable foundation solution.
+Get a BID now >

 Cost & Schedule Estimating

 Cost estimating starts with the soil boring logs and a foundation plan.
 Schedule durations are estimated based on Farrell’s construction experience.
 Our estimators use the most current project data including soil, load, and layout conditions to provide cost estimates.
-Estimates are provided as required at the Schematic (ROM), Design Development (budget constraints), and Construction drawings (bid) phases of a project.
+Estimates are provided as required at the Schematic (ROM), Design Development (BUDGET), and Construction drawings (BID) phases of a project.

-Farrell works with the GC to refine schedule needs and often provides schedule saving options including extended work hours and multiple crews.
+Farrell works with the GC to refine schedules and often provides schedule saving options including extended work hours and multiple crews.

-Farrell has saved millions of dollars on projects that were designed for expensive deep foundations.
-Farrell will evaluate your foundation plan and project requirements to value engineer a cost effective solution that will save money on your project.
+Farrell has helped save millions of dollars on projects that were designed with expensive foundations.
+Farrell will evaluate your foundation plan and project requirements to VE a cost effective solution that will save money on your project.

 Farrell uses the latest, state-of-the art software and communication tools for the design team coordination.
-Farrell uses AutoCAD Civil 3D and Revit to coordinate site plans and underground 3D models, Plaxis 3D for complex modelling, and many more.
+Farrell uses AutoCAD 3D and Revit to coordinate site plans and underground 3D models, Plaxis 3D for complex modelling, and many more.

 Step 3Engineering & Contract Documents

-With over 25 years of engineering service, our customers can trust that Farrell will deliver fully engineered and complete calculations, plans, and specifications for both public and private projects in a clear and concise manner.
+With over 25 years of engineering service, our customers can trust that Farrell will deliver fully engineered and complete calculations, plans, and specifications for both public and private projects.
 Farrell utilizes internal design quality assurance by multiple reviews and regular design meetings between key staff.
-Farrell has provided Design-Build submittal documents that have been approved by numerous city, county, state, and federal review agencies including OSHPD, DSA, NAVFAC and city/county building departments.
-With Farrell, your project will Go Vertical with Confidence®.
+Farrell has provided contract documents that have been approved by numerous city, county, state, and federal agencies including OSHPD, DSA, BART, CalTrans, NAVFAC, and city/county building departments.
+With Farrell, your project will Go Vertical with Confidence!®

 Contract Documents approved by these jurisdictions: